Alignak-monitoring/alignak-doc/source/03_how_it_work/02_run_daemons.rst

         Each Alignak daemon forks a new process instance for each daemon instance existing in the configuration.
 If you defined several schedulers you will get a process for each scheduler instance.
 Each daemon instance process has a title built with the instance name (eg. *alignak-scheduler scheduler-master*)

     * the external modules processes
         The daemons that have some external modules attached, like brokers or receivers, launch new processes for their modules.
-Those processes titles are made of the daemon instance name and the module alias (eg. *alignak-receiver-master module: nsca*)
+These processes titles are made of the daemon instance name and the module alias (eg. *alignak-receiver-master module: nsca*)

     * the satellite workers processes
-        The satellites daemons that need some worker processes (pollers and reactionners) launch several worker processes to execute their actions (checks or notifications).
-Those worker processes have a title made of the daemon instance name and the worker label (eg. *alignak-poller-master worker*)
+        The satellites daemons that need some worker processes (pollers and reactionners) launch several worker processes to execute their actions (checks, event handlers or notifications).
+These worker processes have a title made of the daemon instance name and the worker label (eg. *alignak-poller-master worker*)

 Each daemon is also starting some threads for its HTTP interface.